tomjadams/scala-workshop/doc/intro/01-setup.md

 What this will do is bootstrap sbt by downloading the latest version, then create a new project using the values you've given it.
 You will also get some supporting code, such as the Scala runtime (to run sbt).

+Note that the `./take-home-test` may generate a directory with a different name, feel free to rename it.

 You will now have a basic project structure:

 ```